YoussefTaki/CrossOrWait/README.md

-# STMGCN: A Spatio-Temporal Multi-Graph Convolutional Neural Network for Human Trajectory Prediction
+# Is the pedestrian going to cross or wait?
+Predicting Pedestrian
+Crossing Intention with Graph Neural Network
 ### Taki Youssef

 ### Graph Model